GDjkhp/CUBESHOTS_RESOURCES/README.md

 # CUBESHOTS
 A rhythmic game written in Java using Slick2D library (based from the tutorial and game Wave© by RealTutsGML).
 Copyright goes to the owners of the music that was used in the game code (just for testing purposes)
+Note: This game requires Java, no ifs and buts...
 ![image 1](https://github.com/GDjkhp/CUBESHOTS/blob/master/readme%20pics/1%20attempt%20storm.PNG)
 ![image 2](https://github.com/GDjkhp/CUBESHOTS/blob/master/readme%20pics/game%20showcase%202.jpg)
 ![image 3](https://github.com/GDjkhp/CUBESHOTS/blob/master/readme%20pics/game_%20showcase.jpg)